Keyrose557/Webhacking/README.md

 Vulnerability #1: InSecure Direct Object Reference
 <br />
 <br />
 Description: Check out the URL, objects from the sales persons roster are identified by id numbers.
 Lets try our own to see where this leads.
-You might find something some secrets...
+You might find some secrets...
 <br />
 <br />
 Hey i found your secrets!